 Since then, additional clinical studies have shown no higher risk of illness for patients with silicone vs. saline implants.
 FDA reapproved silicone implants in 2006.

-Both implants are safe, but you should know some of the issues and factors affecting each.
+Both implants are safe, but you should know some of the issues and factors affecting each implant types first.

 Implant Rupture